VienNgo1/Portfolio-Project-Data-Analysis/README.md

 This repository contains all the code and queries that I have created through researching and learning from various sources.
 The projects I have worked on include:
 - Exploratory Data Analysis on COVID-19 using MySQL.
 - Summary Stats on Summer Olympics using MySQL.
 - Data Visulisation about COVID-19 Deaths and Infection in Tableau.
+Link: https://public.tableau.com/app/profile/vien.ngo3124/viz/COVID19Infected_Dashboard/Dashboard1

 I have placed all the datasets in the 'dataset' file.
 Due to storage limitations, I have included a link to the drive containing these datasets.
 I will strive to learn and explore more projects to enhance my skills further.
 Everyone is free to edit and use these projects as they see fit.